 All have great food, with McLoughlin’s offering great views over the bay.

 Doherty’s is one of the main pubs in the village (& shop) and frequently has live music.
 Food, pint & Irish tunes?
-Sounds like a great evening.
+We had the lot in the summer of 2024.
+The menu offers a great variety of food.
+So much so, we visited 3 nights in a row.
+It’s also very child friendly.

 Nevin’s is a few miles out the road and is also excellent.
 The place seems almost always busy and has to have one of the biggest menus I have ever seen!
 There’s a great beer garden out the back and they serve food throughout the day.